poteto/ember-changeset/README.md

 We have released `v3.0.0`.
 See the CHANGELOG [here](https://github.com/poteto/ember-changeset/blob/master/CHANGELOG.md).
 This requires Ember >= 3.13 as the use of `@tracked` will help us monitor and propagate changes to the UI layer.
 If your app is < 3.13 or you need to support IE11, then you can install the 2.0 series `ember install ember-changeset@v2.2.4`.

+Support for IE11 was dropped with the `v3.0.0` release given our ubiquitous use of Proxy.

 ## Philosophy

 The idea behind a changeset is simple: it represents a set of valid changes to be applied onto any Object (`Ember.Object`, `DS.Model`, POJOs, etc).
 Each change is tested against an optional validation, and if valid, the change is stored and applied when executed.